inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Whip it, whip it good!
 We don't believe in rheumatism and true love until after the first attack.
 		-- Marie Ebner von Eschenbach
-The Celts invented two things, Whiskey and self-destruction.
+The Celts invented two things, Whiskey and self-struction.
 Any member introducing a dog into the Society's premises shall be liable to a fine of one pound.
-Any animal leading a blind person shall be deemed to be a cat.
+Any animal leading a blind person shall be emed to be a cat.
 		-- Rule 46, Oxford Union Society, London
 I kissed my first girl and smoked my first cigtte on the same day.
 I haven't had time for tobacco since.